 \subsubsection{Distributed Methods}

-In dense sensor networks, measurements from neighboring nodes are correlated, and transmitting all these information is highly redundant.
-Spatial compression techniques exploit this redundancy to save energy either by reducing the number of transmissions made to the fusion center, reducing the amount of each transmission, or some combination of the two.
+In dense sensor networks, measurements from neighboring nodes often exhibit a certain degree of correlation as nodes usually monitor common phenomena.
+Therefore, transmitting all these information is highly redundant.
+Spatial compression techniques exploit existed redundancy and spatial correlation in order to save energy by (i) reducing the number of transmissions made to the fusion center, (ii) reducing the amount of each transmission, or (iii) a combination of the two.

-Sensing data often exhibit a certain degree of correlation.
-The readings of nearby sensor nodes may present high spatial correlation due to the similar environment.
-Besides, the sensing data collected by a single node may present high temporal correlation when its surrounding remains stable or changes slowly.
-Fig. 1 shows an experimental result to support the above argument, where four sensor nodes are used to collect the temperatures of a room in a day.
-We can observe that the temperatures reported by sensors 1, 2, and 4 are quite spatially correlated because they are close to each other, and the temperatures collected by each individual node during the periods [12:35 PM, 05:35 PM] and [08:05 PM, 01:05AM] are quite temporally correlated.
-Therefore, there is large space to compress sensing reports to reduce transmission.\\
+In addition to the spatial correlation, the sensing data collected by a single node may also present high temporal correlation when its surrounding remains stable or changes slowly.
 Most of the spatial correlation based compression techniques are distributed which helps them to utilize densely deployed structure to compress data.
-Considering distributed nature of these compression techniques, they could be classified into two main techniques: Distributed Source Coding (DSC) and Distributed Transform Coding (DTC).
+Considering distributed nature of these compression techniques, Distributed Source Coding (DSC) is introduced.

 \paragraph{Distributed Source Coding}

-One way of exploiting the spatial correlation between sensor nodes is to use a Distributed Source Coding (DSC) approach, which is fundamentally based on the Slepian-Wolf theorem [4][5].
+One way of exploiting the spatial correlation between sensor nodes is to use a DSC approach, which is fundamentally based on the Slepian-Wolf theorem [4][5].
 We refer to DSC as the compression of multiple correlated sensor readings from neighboring sensor nodes.
 These nodes do not communicate with each other and directly send their compressed readings to a central node, which performs joint decoding [6][7].
 Hence, it reduces computational complexity of the sensor nodes and increases the computational complexity of a usually more powerful central node without sacrificing performance.
 Due to the severe aforementioned constraints in WSNs, there is a strong need for utilization of energy-efficient processing capability thus making practical DSC techniques one of the most supportive technologies for sensor networks.\\

-Since DSC tries to remove the redundancy in the information, it is especially useful when data correlation exists and dense sensor networks are rich in correlations.
-Existing results from information theory show that this compression can be executed in a distributed fashion and without any performance loss in comparison with the centralized approach.
-There are two types of nodes in distributed source coding for WSNs.
-One is the source-coding node.
-The other is data gathering node (remote sink).
-Source coding node has the tasks of sensing, transmission and encoding.
-It will encode the quantized version of the sensing data and transmit the encoding data when the data-gathering node sends the query.
-And for the data-gathering node, which is not assumed to be energy constrained.
-It has the responsibility to determine the source-coding rate for each source coding node.
+Since DSC tries to remove the redundancy in the information, it is especially promising when data correlation exists..
+Existing results from information theory show that DSC can be executed in a distributed fashion and without any performance degradation in comparison with the centralized approach.
+There are two types of nodes in distributed source coding for WSNs: (i) source-coding node (ii) data gathering node (remote sink).
+Source coding node should perform sensing, transmission and encoding.
+It encodes the quantized version of the sensing data and transmit the encoding data when the data-gathering node sends the query.
+Data-gathering node which is assumed to be a powerful node, has the responsibility to determine the source-coding rate for each source coding node.
 After receiving the encoded data from source coding node, it decodes the encoded data to get the prediction of the quantized measurement.\\